-Yes, we recommend you submit a separate appeal form for each parcel that you are appealing.
+Yes, a separate appeal form must be submitted for each parcel that you are appealing.
 Forms can be found online at https://tax.nhcgov.com/forms/

 Your value was last assessed as of 1/1/17.
 Unless you made changes to the property (added or removed something of value) your assessed value would have stayed the same through 12/31/20.

 New Hanover County, as with all counties in North Carolina, determines property value through a process called mass appraisal.
 Mass appraisal is the process of valuing a group of properties as of a given date and using common data, standardized methods, and statistical testing to determine value.
 New Hanover County is therefore looking at the neighborhood market as a whole and sometimes some properties are low while others are high.